Why in the world would you ever want to fast for two weeks or more?

 For the deepest and most serious health issues, whether physical or spiritual, healing crises often occur much later into the fast, whether 20, 30 or even 40 days.
 There’s no way to accurately predict when they will occur.
 You can only trust your body and let nature take its course…

 Occasionally, healing crises can be extremely intense, especially when they occur late into a fast.
-When this happens, it’s critically important to be able to tell the difference between a healing crisis and a sign from your body urging you to stop the fast.
-This is where working with an experienced fasting coach can really help.
+When this happens, it’s critically important to be able to (continues below) tell the difference between a healing crisis and a sign from your body urging you to stop the fast.
+This is where working with an experienced water fasting coach can really help.
 If it’s a healing crisis, you should ideally try and push through.
 If it’s not, you should stop immediately!
-If you feel in need of a coach, I’m here to help (click here).

 The dangers of fasting too long: